rhit-csse490-netsec/netsec-public/syllabus.md

 I am more than happy to have you stop by my office, ask questions, and have discussions.
-If my office door is open, feel free to walk in and start a discussion.
+If my office door is open, feel free to walk in and start a conversation.
 Topics I enjoy are: Norse mythology (duh!), computer security, philosophy, economics and econmic equality, and the NBA.
 I also make a kickass cup of coffee using high quality coffee beans, feel free to ask me more about that.

 When my office door is closed, I am generally prepping for class or in a meeting.
-Feel free to knock on my door and we can quickly chat about possible meetings times.
+Feel free to knock on my door and we can quickly chat about possible meeting times.

 If you feel you'd like to schedule an appointment with me, you can use [this calendly link](https://calendly.com/mnoureddine/office-hours) to get on my